Jean Segura Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in the league.
+- The 9.4 strikeouts per nine innings put together by the Cubs pitching staff ranks eighth in MLB.

-- The Cubs' 3.35 team ERA ranks fourth among all MLB pitching staffs.
+- The Cubs have the fourth-ranked team ERA across all MLB pitching staffs (3.35).

-- Cubs pitchers combine to surrender 23 home runs (one per game), the sixth-fewest in baseball.
+- The Cubs give up the sixth-fewest home runs in baseball (23 total, 0.9 per game).

-- Stroman (2-2 with a 2.17 ERA and 30 strikeouts in 29 2/3 innings pitched) gets the start for the Cubs, his sixth of the season.
+- Kilian will start for the Cubs, his first of the season.

-- The righty's last time out was on Sunday against the Los Angeles Dodgers, when he threw five innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.